Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Linear centralizers

-Running time, online phase: (2)(a) As in (2)(a) of the offline phase.
+Online phase, Step 2(a): The running time is $O(kn^{2\omega})$, as in Step 2(a) of the offline phase.

-(2)(b) There is an invertible solution to the equations (2)(a), namely: $a$.
-Thus, by the Invertibility Lemma \ref{invmx}, the probability that a random solution is \emph{not} invertible may be assumed arbitrarily close to $n/|\bbF|\le 1/c<1$.
-Thus, the expected number of random elements picked until an invertible one was found is constant.
+Online phase, Step 2(b): There is an invertible solution to the equations 2(a), namely: $a$.
+Thus, by the Invertibility Lemma (Lemma \ref{invmx} below), the probability that a random solution is \emph{not} invertible may be assumed arbitrarily close to $n/|\bbF|\le 1/c<1$.
+Thus, the expected number of random elements picked until an invertible one is found is constant.
 To generate one random element, one takes a linear combination of a basis of the solution space.
-If $d$ is the dimension, then $d\le n^2$ and the linear combination takes $dn^2\le n^4$ operations.
+If $m$ is the dimension, then $m\le n^2$ and the linear combination takes $mn^2\le n^4$ operations.
 Checking invertibility is faster.
 The total expected running time of this step is, therefore, $O(n^4)$, and $n^4\le n^{2\omega}$.